YoNoSoyMarinero/pravna-informatika-projekat/README.md

 ## Client-Side Documentation

 The client-side of the application interacts with the server to retrieve legal documents.
-For information on how to use the client-side application, please refer to its documentation.
+For information on how to use the client-side application, please refer to its documentation.[Client-Side Documentation](client/README.md)

 ## Technologies Used